ArvRao/lru-cache-app/README.md

 `go mod download`

-3. Run the application on localhost at port 3000
+3. Run the application on localhost at port 3001

 `go run *.go`

 ---

 ### Frontend
+> Make sure to have npm installed in local machine
+1. Navigate to `/frontend` directory from root directory:

+`cd /frontend`

+2. Install the necessary dependencies

+`npm install`

+3. Run the application on localhost at port 3000

+`npm start`